Maverick1617/Data_Science/Paper Implementation/PubMed 200k RCT/readme.md

 * Model 0 - This model is a baseline model for comparing other model progress.
 * Model 1 - This model replicates the token embedding model from the research paper.
-* Model 2  - This is again the model as "Model 2" but with transfer learning for token vectorization (tfh model - https://tfhub.dev/google/universal-sentence-encoder/4)
+* Model 2  - This model is same as "Model 2" but with transfer learning for token vectorization (tfh model - https://tfhub.dev/google/universal-sentence-encoder/4)
 * Model 3  - This model replicates the character embedding model from the research paper.
 * Model 4 - This model concatenate model 3 and 2  and trains upon them ( the lower part of the model).
 * Model 5 - The complete replica of the model architecture ( https://arxiv.org/pdf/1612.05251.pdf ).